raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 In this essay, we are going focus on enumerations over infinite sets.
 We will examine a number of ways to compose enumerations, including recursive enumerations that are composed with themselves.

+We'll finish up by enumerating all of the topologies of trees, connecting them to the catalan numbers and the Dyck Words in the form of balanced parentheses strings.

 ---

 [![constellation](/assets/images/enumerations/constellation.jpg)](https://www.flickr.com/photos/tudoazul/1287458062)